 Family Nurse Practitioners have pathways to make their career choice a very rewarding decision, both professionally and financially.

 According to the Bureau of Labor Statistics, the average annual salary for Family Nurse Practitioners in 2019 was $111,890, and the highest 10% of them earned $152,160.
 No matter how you slice it, FNPs can make a very comfortable living.
 Salaries fluctuate from state to state and can vary based upon the type of facility where you choose to practice.
-See more detail on the average nurse practitioner salary by state.
+See more detail on the average family nurse practitioner salary by state.

 What is the job market like for FNPs?